 their internal medicine training program (Residents) who work under their supervision for a month at a time.
 They also proctor third year medical students who spend six weeks at a time training at the clinic.

-At PIM, we consider our patients active participants in their health care and
+At CPIM, we consider our patients active participants in their health care and

 emphasize patient education.
-More than treating your current conditions, PIM
+More than treating your current conditions, CPIM

 providers will work with you to develop the best proactive health plan for your